cardillan/mindcode/ROADMAP.markdown

   * Mindcode
     * recognize item/liquid built-in constants (possibly others),
     * [Case switching over built-in constants](#case-switching-over-built-in-constants)
-* Improve handling of return statements by the Function Inlining optimization.
-Currently, the resulting AST context structure can hinder further Data Flow optimizations.
 * Create a documentation about diagnosing and resolving syntax errors, duplicate it into a discussion

 # Other small or internal improvements